Climate change and health

 - Hales S et al. Potential effect of population and climate changes on global distribution of dengue fever: an empirical model.
 The Lancet, 2002, 360:830–834.

 - Global health risks: mortality and burden of disease attributable to selected major risks.
-World Health Organization, Geneva, 2009.
+WHO, Geneva, 2009.